 Vegan Wine is Free From Cruelty

 Going vegan or vegetarian, or just taking small steps to reduce your animal product intake is helping animals all around the globe.

 Making changes such as choosing vegan wine instead of regular wine is reducing the demand, meaning fewer animals are bred to suffer in farms and slaughterhouses.

 Each year in the UK alone, 1 billion animals are bred and killed for food.

 Most animals in the animal-farming industry will live their lives indoors and are likely to get killed before they reach their 2-month birthday.

 Going vegan for one month saves approximately 30 animal lives - meaning 30 animals are free from the suffering that goes on in factory farms and slaughterhouses.

 Egg whites used in the filtration process will typically be sourced from chickens that have been in cages their whole lives.

-Gelatin and bone marrow will come from animals that have only ever known suffering, and the same goes for milk protein.
+Gelatin and bone marrow will come from animals that have only ever been known to suffer, and the same goes for milk protein.

-Vegan wines contain no animal products and haven’t been touched by animal products, so you can enjoy glass after glass knowing that you’re not taking part in animal cruelty and you’re helping to make the world a better place.
+Vegan wines contain no animal products and haven’t been touched by animal products whilst remaining completely organic and biodynamic.
+You can enjoy glass after glass knowing that you’re not taking part in animal cruelty and you’re helping to make the world a better place.